CreitinGameplays/geminios/tools/gpkg-publisher/README.md

 This directory contains a bulk importer and publisher for growing a GeminiOS package repository from Debian 13 packages.

+It is designed for the current GeminiOS model: a Debian-compatible userland with GeminiOS-specific boot, init, and package-management policy.

 The model is simple:

 1. Resolve a seed list with APT on a Debian VPS.